-We address chronic disease management because unstable chronic disease is common in home care, the source of most home care client health instability and changing caregiver stress, and the most unsupported caregiver skill.
-Our informal caregivers are not provided with essential chronic disease management skills that would reduce the risk of functional compromise related to the symptoms of chronic disease.
+We aim to address chronic disease management because it is common in home care, and when poorly managed, is a source of home care client health instability and caregiver stress.
+Informal caregivers are not provided with essential chronic disease management skills that would reduce the risk of functional compromise related to chronic disease symptoms.

 Objective and Goal

 Building on previous pilot work, McMaster University will develop, test, and deploy a train-the-trainer program that will prepare home care staff to facilitate use of informal caregiver tools, resources, and decision aids.
-This will provide informal caregivers with the general skills to address symptoms in chronic disease management.
-The program’s goal is to improve informal caregiver knowledge, confidence, and activation while decreasing anxiety and distress.
+This will provide informal caregivers with general skills to address symptoms in chronic disease management, and the tools necessary to better navigate the home health care system.
+The program goal is to improve informal caregiver knowledge, confidence, and activation, while decreasing anxiety and distress.

-For the success of the program, continued collaboration between home care providers, healthcare experts, educators, and researchers is needed to provide informal caregivers with the essential skills to address unstable chronic conditions.
-This program will be aligned, synergistic, and supportive of all partners.
+For the success of the program, continued collaboration between home care providers, health care experts, educators, and researchers is needed to provide informal caregiver with the essential skills to address unstable chronic conditions.
+This program with be aligned, synergistic, and supportive of all partners.

 Content of the Program